fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 3. The Abstract IL data structures for delayed-readaing of .NET attributes use memory relatively inefficiently

-4. there is a considerable "long tail" of memory usage when categorized by type
+4. There is a considerable "long tail" of memory usage when categorized by type

 An alternative way to look at the data is at which F# types are being used inefficiently in long-stored objects.
 For example: